The European market potential for garden furniture

 The garden as a playground

 Play is a deeply rooted human desire.
-Today’s consumers, young and old, play a lot: in private, as well as in public places, off- and online, to gain new insights at work and at school and in teams, alone or with virtual friends.
+Today’s consumers play a lot, both young and old.
+They play in private and in public places, off- and online, to gain new insights at work and at school, and in teams, alone or with virtual friends.

-Figure 5: Ambient Lounge – outdoor beanbag with matching side table / pouf
+Figure 4: Ambient Lounge – outdoor beanbag with matching side table or pouf

 Source: Ambient Lounge @ YouTube